Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 [The Flagsmith Architecture](/guides-and-examples/integration-approaches#flags-are-evaluated-server-side) is based around a server-side flag engine.
 This comes with a number of benefits, but it can increase latency, especially when the calls are being made from a location that is far from the EU; the location of our current API.
+It also provides a single point of failure in the event of an AWS region-wide outage.

-In order to solve this problem we have developed a Global Edge API.
-Our aim for this API is to serve all SDK requests within 100 milliseconds, anywhere in the world.
-In order to achieve this, we are using the following AWS components.
+The Edge API solves both of these issues.
+It provides a datastore and Edge compute API that is replicated across 8 AWS regions, with latency-based routing and global failover in the event of a region outage.

 ## Enabling the Edge API